paulbalomiri/ory_sdk/clients/client/dart/doc/V0alpha2Api.md

 # **listSessions**
 > BuiltList<Session> listSessions(xSessionToken, cookie, perPage, page)

+Get Active Sessions

 This endpoints returns all other active sessions that belong to the logged-in user.
 The current session can be retrieved by calling the `/sessions/whoami` endpoint.
 This endpoint is useful for:  Displaying all other sessions that belong to the logged-in user

 ### Example
 ```dart